Andras1000/django-aws-backend/README.md

 # Minimal Django Backend

-This is a minimal Django backend that also includes a Dockerfile.
+This is a Django backend skelenton with
+- Celery beat/worker
+- S3 static file storage
+- Dockerfile

 ## How to run (Docker)